chrismika/spamhaus-drop-nftables-bash/README.md

 ```

 ## Uninstallation
-To remove the service, timer, and related files:
+To remove the script, service, timer, and related files:

 ```bash
 sudo make uninstall